 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-Urge Alaskan Brewing Company, ExxonMobil, Northern Air Cargo, and Providence Alaska Medical Center to end their sponsorship of this abusive race.
+A growing list of companies—including Coca-Cola, Costco, Jack Daniel's, Maxwell House, Nestlé, Pizza Hut, Rite Aid, Safeway, State Farm, and Wells Fargo—have already cut ties with this death race.
+Urge Ryanair, Alaskan Brewing Company, ExxonMobil, Northern Air Cargo, and Providence Alaska Medical Center to end their sponsorship of this abusive race.